- Articles and Resources

 Using Clear Communication to Reduce Conflict

-But people who lack assertiveness skills may believe there’s no other way to manage conflict.
+People who lack assertiveness skills may believe there’s no other way to manage conflict.
 So they bottle up their feelings.
 They may feel anger, but they fight themselves to avoid showing it.
 And the person – the parent or child or partner or colleague or employer or employee – whose behaviour has inspired the anger may have no indication that anything is wrong.

-Sue says it’s important to speak in the first person by using I-statements, rather than you-statements, and to be aware of your words, tone and body language.
+It’s important to speak in the first person by using I-statements, rather than you-statements, and to be aware of your words, tone and body language.
 Make sure your sentences are well-crafted and logical.
 Be factual and don’t exaggerate.
 Try to imagine yourself in the place of the person whose behaviour you’re trying to change, because it won’t help you if that person feels attacked or judged.
 Focus on the impact of the behaviour on you.

 - Use tentative words (such as possibly, maybe and perhaps) only if you need to convey uncertainty.